Font Selector | Fabrie Write(AI)

 Enhance existing: modifying current objects (e.g., change color, adjust style)

-Commands: Traditional vs AI
+Interactive: Traditional vs AI

 Traditional commands rely on fixed buttons (e.g., pressing “Back” to return to the previous page)